 Here’s How You Can Get A Free Ivy League Education While You Socially Distance

-Whether you’re just looking for something to do or want to exercise your mind, the following resources are an opportunity to keep busy, learn, and improve your skills from some of the most respected academic institutions and companies in the world.
+As we gear up for a potential second wave, why not take the time you’re saving from having no commute to advance your professional development?
+We have all gotten used to the routine of staying at home, but just because you’re stuck in one place, doesn’t mean that your mind has to be.
+Whether you’re just looking for something to do or something to learn, the following resources are an opportunity to keep busy, learn, and improve your skills from some of the most respected academic institutions and companies in the world.

 Class Central: Ivy League Online Courses

 Of the eight most prestigious Ivy League schools in the world, 450 online courses have now been made available at absolutely no charge.
 Class Central has compiled the courses, and categorized them into 13 areas of study.
 This database is vast and covers everything from health and medicine to personal development.

 Social Impact Strategy: Tools for Entrepreneurs and Innovators hosted by Wharton School of the University of Pennsylvania: What better a time to discuss social impact than now?
 Learn how to launch and scale a business that will change the world.

 The Age of Sustainable Development hosted by Columbia University: How can you build a modern, progressive business that is socially inclusive and environmentally sustainable?
 Take your first steps here.

 English for Career Development hosted by Pennsylvania University: For non-native English speakers, this program is specially designed for individuals looking to advance their careers in a global marketplace.

 The Yale School of Medicine has been diligent in releasing official reports and advisements regarding COVID-19.
 To further support their community of students and professionals in addition to the webinars and live Q&A’s with medical professionals, they’ve also made some of their most highly regarded courses available online.